 The allocation of the purchase price is preliminary.
 The final determination of the purchase price allocation will be based on the fair values of assets acquired, including the fair values of in-process research and development, other identifiable intangibles and the fair values of liabilities assumed as of the date that the merger is consummated.
 The excess of the purchase price over the fair value of assets and liabilities acquired is allocated to goodwill.
 However, the preliminary valuation analysis conducted by AVANT and Celldex determined that the fair value of assets acquired and the fair value of liabilities assumed by Celldex exceeded the estimated purchase price for AVANT, resulting in negative goodwill of approximately \$11 million.
 In accordance with SFAS No. 141, Business Combinations, the negative goodwill has been allocated to all of the acquired assets which are non-financial and non-current assets, including property and equipment, identifiable intangible assets, and in-process research and development.
 The purchase price allocation will remain preliminary until AVANT completes a third-party valuation of significant identifiable intangible assets acquired (including in-process research and development) and determines the fair values of other assets and liabilities acquired.
 The final determination of the purchase price allocation is expected to be completed as soon as practicable after consummation of the merger.
-The final amounts allocated to assets and liabilities acquired could differ significantly from the amounts presented in the unaudited pro forma condensed combined financial statements.
+The final amounts allocated to assets and liabilities acquired combined financial statements.